Public Safety 911 (Windows) - How the Public Safety 911 App Works

 Can I use Public Safety 911 from my laptop?

-No. Parkland computers are named according to their location.
-Due to their mobility, the machine names associated with laptops cannot be relied upon to accurately reflect the laptop’s location at the time of the emergency.
+Yes.
+However, Parkland computers are named according to their home location.
+Due to their mobility, the computer names associated with laptops cannot be relied upon to accurately reflect the laptop’s location except when used in it's home location.

 I get a pop-up balloon that says my connection is offline.
 What should I do?

-This pop-up signifies that your computer cannot send an alert signal to Public Safety because it cannot communicate with their server.
-This most frequently occurs when your computer comes out of sleep mode.
-The first thing to do is be patient.
+This pop-up signifies that your computer cannot send an alert signal to Public Safety because it cannot communicate with the Alertus service.
+This most frequently occurs when your computer is not connected to the Parkland network, but can also occur when your computer comes out of sleep mode.
+If you are seeing this after waking a device from sleep mode, please be patient.
 Your computer will automatically attempt to re-establish its connection with the server after it wakes.
 Generally, this takes no longer than a few minutes.

 I see two panic buttons.
 What does this mean?
 Which one should I use?